For kindergarten through grade 12

 JGW is licensed by the Virginia DOE and aligned with Virginia SOLs.
 Teachers and trained behavior specialists incorporate the Teaching-Family model into the curriculum.

 Students take a full range of academic courses that include CTE classes, online courses, and electives with the ability to earn or work toward a Standard, Alternative, or General Education Diploma (GED).
 Self-contained classrooms are also available for more intensive support.
 Students get physical activity through the use of our gymnasium, playing fields, swing set equipment, and indoor recreation room.
-Each child receives the support they need to be successful including a JGW uniform, school supplies, and lunch/snack every day.
+Each child receives the support they need to be successful including school supplies and lunch/snack every day.

 Additionally, we offer: